anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Work in progress!_**

 * Year A: complete
-* Year B: complete from Advent 1 through to Trinity and Proper 8
+* Year B: complete from Advent 1 through Trinity to Proper 8
 * Year C: complete from Palm Sunday onwards
 * Festivals: complete from 1 January to 14 May, and from September to December
 * Appendix: Gospels: complete for Matthew 1-14, Mark 1-5, Luke and John